RobinDuhan/Assignments/README.md

 Link for Docker Image - https://hub.docker.com/repository/docker/doc1robinduhan/model_propulsion/general

 The image is for the model used in Assignment-2, the model trains on this container.
-The use of the image is to showcase the understading of docker for deployement
+The use of the image is to showcase the understanding of docker for deployement